-There is only one Hyatt option in Kauai, and that is the Grand Hyatt Kauai which offers a superb pool and amazing grounds and is one of the best of all the Hyatts on Hawaii.
+There is only one Hyatt option in Kauai, and that is the Grand Hyatt Kauai which offers a superb pool and amazing grounds and is one of the best of all the Hyatts in Hawaii.
 The only problem with this resort is that it has one of the worst beaches.
-That said, the pool complex is so good that you never need to go to the beach, and this hotel has a high number of repeat guests for the brilliant pool.
+That said, the pool complex is so good that you never need to go to the beach, and this hotel has a high number of repeat guests of the brilliant pool.
 This hotel has a more laid-back and relaxed (quiet) atmosphere and also offers a club lounge.

 The Andaz and Regency on Maui both have better swimmable beaches than the Grand Hyatt Kauai.
 But the pool complex is so much better at the Grand Hyatt Kauai.

-Maui Vs Kauai Vs Waikiki
+Maui vs. Kauai vs. Waikiki

 Don’t make me choose!
 All are wonderful.
 All these Hyatt hotels are completely different.
 Maui offers sophisticated and fun resort areas in the sun.
 Hyatt Regency Maui Resort is on Kaanapali beach, which is much larger and longer than the coves of Wailea, where the Andaz is situated.

 Both are beautiful beaches.
 While Kanaapali has black rock and lots of shops and dining (Whaler’s village), it’s more crowded than the more private and upscale Wailea, where you have hotels like the Four Seasons Maui.
-You have a sophisticated and sedate luxury open-air shopping center within the Wailea complex, but otherwise, the nightlife is very much resort-based.
+You have a sophisticated and sedate luxury open-air shopping center within the Wailea complex, but the nightlife is very much resort-based.